Just like TrueFire, another long-time veteran in the online guitar space, Guitar Tricks, has been helping guitar players around the world since 1998!

 Whether you’re a fan of Stevie Ray Vaughan, Jimi Hendrix, Dave Mustaine, EVH, or Jimmy Page, you can find a series of lessons on their songs that will help you learn their signature techniques and playing styles.

-Their weekly videos on their YouTube channel “Guitar Insider” is also a highly engaging and entertaining series to watch.
+Their weekly videos on their YouTube channel “Guitar Insider” are also a highly engaging and entertaining series to watch.

 The host is passionate about guitars and music, and their enthusiasm is contagious.
 The videos are professionally produced and feature high-quality footage of guitars and gear, as well as performance jams by the host and guests.